Smoothieware/Smoothieboard2/README.md

 * Top and bottom pictures of the PCB, produced using http://gerblook.org/

 Please try to use the same naming conventions as other board so there is some kind of unity in the repository.

+##Specifications

+Specifications for this project can be found at https://is.gd/Y4MjV7